madgroov3/jekyll-site/_posts/2022-05-05-angstromctf.md

 # Auth Skip

-Goal is to do the legendary "Auth Skip", like in true speedrunner fashion, finding an exploit, conquering the leaderboard!
+Goal is to do the legendary "Auth Skip", like in true speedrunner fashion, finding an exploit, getting those gold splits, conquering the leaderboard!

 Given the source code, i began to look at the logic of the cookies used for authentication.